 - Don’t Wear an Irrelevent Team’s Jersey

-Listen up: there are two teams playing, and they are the Panthers and the Broncos.
-The Patriots are not playing.
+Listen up: there are two teams playing, and they are the Patriots and the Falcons.
+The Steelers are not playing.
 The Packers are not playing.
 The Lions will never, ever be in a Super Bowl.
 Is...is that a Browns jersey?
 Get out.
 Seriously, leave.

 Okay, so you're a Bills fan.
 You've got team spirit.
 Yes, we get that, we really do.
 But your team's season ended over a month ago, so what the hell are you doing showing up to a Super Bowl party rocking your Tyrod Taylor jersey?
 And why the hell do you own a Taylor jersey?